Antragsgrün / Motion.Tools

 If you don’t want to show the motions on the home page according to the strict hierarchy of an agenda, it is possible to use a more flexible tagging system instead.
 The main difference of tags is, compared to the agenda, that multiple tags can be assigned to each motion, instead of only one agenda item.
 For example, one motion can be assigned both the tags “Environment” and “Traffic”.
 The administrators of a consultation can specify the list of available tags.
 Users can then choose fitting tags when submitting a motion.

-The tagging system can be activated at “Settings” → “This consultation”, by choosing “Tags” at the “Homepage style”.
-The list of available tags can then be set further below on the same page in the “Motion”-Section at “Available tags”.
+The tagging system can be activated at “Settings” → “Appearance and components of this site”, by choosing “Tags / categories” at the “Homepage / Agenda” selection.
+The list of available tags can be specified at “Settings” → “This consultation” in the “Motion”-Section at “Available tags”.

 It is possible for users to comment on motions and amendments, unless the administrators of a consultation have deactivated this function.
 It can be activated and deactivated for each motion type individually, so it is, for example, possible to activate comments for regular motions and deactivate them for applications.
 Also, it is configurable if users need a valid login to comment, or if commenting is available publicly.
 These settings can be found at “Settings” → “Edit motion types” → “Permissions”.
 To deactivate commenting, simply choose “Nobody” at “Comments”.